bhishanpdl/Project_Consumer_Complaint/README.md

 <h1 style="background-color:tomato;">Modelling Text data</h1>

-We can not use the raw text data as the input for scikit-learn classifiers.
+We can not use the raw text data as the input for `scikit-learn` classifiers.
 We first need to vectorize them and convert the words to number.
-Here, in this project I have used the Tf-idf vectorizer with ngram of (1,2) and tried varios classifiers.
+Here, in this project I have used the Tf-idf vectorizer with ngram of (1,2) and tried various classifiers.
 Among many classifiers, I found svm.LinearSVC gave me the best accuracy.
 For the 2019 data with sampling of 2000 samples with random seed of 100, I got the accuracy of 0.8125 for the test data.
 For the full data of 2019 (124,907 almost 125k)